Sabine hated the glad-handing of big gallery shows.

 Nazi punks had tried to sneak in, and Sabine had helped beat their asses out the door.
 Sabine wore steel toes that evening, and they heard the satisfying crack of their boot against a fascist’s jaw in an alley outside the gallery.
 Sabine hooked up with a comrade from out of state that night who gave them the best head they’d ever had.

 All in all, it was a good evening.

 Sabine understood, however, that there was a difference between a night for comrades who knew the argot and running something like these columns as the centerpiece on Art Crawl night when half the crowd in Terre were tourists from the Burgh ‘burbs who had never heard the phrase “material dialectics” in their life.
 Terre was the space for experimental art in Pittsburgh.
-Sabine knew getting a spot on the Terre floor during the Art Crawl was the biggest opportunity they’d have this side of Tracy finally getting Sabine that spot at a Hodges Exhibition.
-Tracy had been promising them a placement for years now.
+Sabine knew getting a spot on the Terre floor during the Art Crawl was the biggest opportunity they’d have this side of Tracy finally getting Sabine that spot at a Hodges Exhibition that Tracy had been promising them for years now.
 However, Sabine couldn’t stomach the inflated self-importance of art bros like Colin and the utter, unapologetic inaccessibility of their “radical” and “political” art.